-- Effective January 1, 2023, all healthcare providers, including SNFs, are legally mandated to report ALL immunizations administered in their facility. - Each facility needs to ensure they have the correct access to CAIR2 as providers, so either enroll or change your access. - For more information and technical support, you can contact: - Your local CAIR representative (scroll down to CAIR2 Los Angeles region) - The CAIR Helpdesk - Include your facility name, full address, and CAIR org ID - You can view previous webinars on CAIR2 on our SNF home page: http://publichealth.lacounty.gov/acd/SNF/index.htm.
+- Effective January 1, 2023, all healthcare providers, including SNFs, are legally mandated to report ALL immunizations administered in their facility. - Each facility needs to ensure they have the correct access to CAIR2 as providers, so either enroll or change your access. - For more information and technical support, you can contact: - Your local CAIR representative (scroll down to CAIR2 Los Angeles region) - The CAIR Helpdesk - Include your facility name, full address, and CAIR org ID - You can also view our webinar from August 4, 2023: slides and recording.